moisestech/tf-js-body-segmentation/HOWTO.md

 ## **1.** Install dependencies

 - Install Tensorflow Model Semantic segmentation and run segmentation in the browser (DeepLab).
+- Full list of dependencies and devDependencies in [package.json]().

 ## **2.** Import dependencies